 Steve Rickles practices in the employee benefits, estate planning, and business and tax exempt organizations areas.

-Steve’s employee benefits practice focuses on advising businesses, tax exempt organizations, governmental entities and individuals on all aspects of establishing, operating and maintaining the legal compliance of retirement and other employee benefits plans, ESOPs, stock option plans and executive compensation arrangements, guiding them through the complexities of these matters to the best possible decision for their organization.
-Steve represents clients in dealing with the IRS and the DOL regarding employee benefits matters and advises clients on fiduciary responsibility and prohibited transactions matters.
+Steve’s employee benefits practice focuses on advising businesses, tax exempt organizations, governmental entities, and individuals on all aspects of establishing, operating, and maintaining the legal compliance of retirement and other employee benefits plans, ESOPs, stock option plans, and executive compensation arrangements, guiding them through the complexities of these matters to the best possible decision for their organization.
+He represents clients in dealing with the IRS and the DOL regarding employee benefits matters and advises clients on fiduciary responsibility and prohibited transactions matters.

-Steve’s estate planning practice includes estate and gift tax planning, preparation of wills, trusts and financial and health care powers of attorney, and advising clients about estate freezing techniques and charitable gift planning.
-Dynasty trusts, charitable lead trusts and well-crafted succession plans are among the many vehicles Steve has used to help clients accomplish their tax and personal goals.
+Steve’s estate planning practice includes estate and gift tax planning, preparation of wills and trusts, financial and health care powers of attorney, and also advising clients about estate freezing techniques and charitable gift planning.
+Dynasty trusts, charitable lead trusts, and well-crafted succession plans are among the many vehicles He has used to help clients accomplish their tax and personal goals.